jccrosby/smart-ai-adoption/slides.md

 - **Failed Pivot/Propagate:** Resulted in chaos, inconsistent adoption, decreased productivity, potential security issues, no way to measure impact

 <!--
+When we try to apply LEAP to the Cursor "Experiment"

 - **Skipped Learn:**
   - Vague goal ("increase velocity")
   - Focused on tech (GenAI) over specific problems